Preliminary remarks on Vaccines

 Caution

 Newly introduced vaccines (rotavirus, cholera...) are often more voluminous.
-Always check when ordering.
+Always check volume requirements when ordering.

-To find out the volume of medicines and diagnostic tests, contact your supply centre.
+To determine the volume of medicines and diagnostic tests, contact your supply centre.

-• How much freezing capacity do you need for the icepacks?
+• How much freezing capacity do you need for icepacks?

 • How many cold boxes, vaccine carriers and icepacks do you need?

-• What monitoring tools do you need to order (thermometers, freezing indicators, …)?
+• Which monitoring tools do you need to order (thermometers, freezing indicators, etc.)?

 WHO RECOMMENDATIONS ON OPEN VIALS OF VACCINE

-The term "open vial" refers to a vaccine vial of which one or more doses have been used during a vaccination session.
+The term "open vial" refers to a vaccine vial from which one or more doses have been used during a vaccination session.

 WHO Policy statement: Multi-dose Vial P (MDVP), Revision 2014